3D printing is evolving in the field of Medicine-Bioprinting Human Cornea

 - This year the U.S Researchers, Florida A & M University a team of researchers led by Mandip Sachdeva Pharmaceutics professor developed a 3D printed cornea similar to real cornea following the research work of Dr. Che Connon.

-- The team developed a highly efficient printer that could print six corneas within 10 minutes wherein 2018 the researchers could produce 1 cornea.
+- The team developed a highly efficient printer that could print six corneas within 10 minutes were in 2018.
+The researchers could produce 1 cornea.

 What is the importance of cornea?

 Human cornea is the most important part of the eye which is very transparent in nature and forms the outer most layer front part that encloses iris, pupil and anterior chamber.
 Cornea serves as the protective layer of the eye, pony up the focusing power of the human eye.
-Cornea is responsible for the transmission and refraction of the light that is, in turn, focused on the retina with the help of the anterior chamber and lens.
+Cornea is responsible for the transmission and refraction of the light.
+That is, in turn, focused on the retina with the help of the anterior chamber and lens.
 So cornea is most important for humans to see accurately because approximately 80% of the refraction of the human eye is done by it.
+Therefore, 3D bio-ink human cornea might help us.

 When do we require cornea transplantation?